gentoorax/Promethix.Framework.Ado/README.md

 ﻿# AdoScope (Pre-Release Alpha)

-A simple and flexible way to manage your ADO.NET connections and transactions.

-Based on the impressive contributions to DbContextScope by Mehdime El Gueddari, I have great admiration for their brilliant work which inspired me to create AdoScope.
+AdoScope offers a simple and flexible solution for managing your ADO.NET connections and transactions.
+It draws inspiration from the remarkable work in DbContextScope by Mehdime El Gueddari, whose DbContextScope library has been a source of great inspiration for the creation of AdoScope.

-AdoScope will work with any ADO.NET provider however, I created it for Dapper.
-Having worked a great deal with Entity Framework and DbContextScope I wanted to create something similar for Dapper.
+While AdoScope is compatible with any ADO.NET provider, it was specifically designed with Dapper in mind.
+Having extensive experience with Entity Framework and DbContextScope, the goal was to provide a similar solution tailored to the requirements of Dapper.

-Dapper of course don't have a DbContext, but there are significant issues managing DbConnection and DbTransaction, so I created an AdoContext which is a wrapper around a DbConnection and DbTransaction.
+Unlike Entity Framework, Dapper lacks a DbContext, which can lead to challenges in managing DbConnection and DbTransaction.
+To address this, AdoScope introduces the concept of an AdoContext—a wrapper around DbConnection and DbTransaction, simplifying their management.

+If you are seeking a Unit of Work pattern for Dapper with minimal coding overhead, AdoScope provides an elegant solution.